Is it safe to travel to Spain? Should I cancel my holiday?

 Is there more rain on the way?

-The red alert warns: “Extreme danger!
-Do not travel in the area unless absolutely necessary!”

-Valencia is also still facing a yellow weather warning, with 20mm of rain expected to fall in one hour on Thursday in parts.
+In the southwest of the country, an extreme risk red weather alert has been put in place in the province of Huelva, which is predicted to see up to 140mm of rainfall accumulating over 12 hours.

-The surrounding areas of Tarragona and Teruel are also under orange and yellow alerts.
+Other areas in the southwest are also under orange and yellow alerts due to storms and rainfall.

-Hail is also predicted to accompany the rain in southern coastal parts of Castellón.
+While the weather started to get calmer on Thursday in Valencia, there are still several yellow and amber weather warnings in place in the region, meaning those most affected by the floods are expecting even more rain.

+However, despite the level of alerts lowering in some places, Aemet has made it clear that people should still be on high alert.

+“We are going to send a very clear message and we are going to make it clear.
+The meteorological emergency is not over.
+The storm is still over Spain.
+There are very intense storms, yesterday in Andalusia, today in Castellón.
+We are going to continue like this for most of the week,” they said on Thursday.

+“Many victims in the province of Valencia have been swept away by the flood in areas where it was not raining.
+The rise of a ravine occurs very quickly.
+Please be very careful.”

-Prime minister Sánchez said: “The Spanish weather agency has still raised alerts in Valencia and elsewhere around Spain.
+Prime minister Sánchez said on Thursday: “The Spanish weather agency has still raised alerts in Valencia and elsewhere around Spain.
 And so I urge everybody else to heed those recommendations and to heed the advice of, the law enforcement and protection authorities.
 All of those who have been affected, please stay at home.”

 As the Foreign Office has not warned against non-essential travel to Spain, there will be no special circumstances in place to be able to cancel a trip for a full refund.